1936 Nobel Prize in Literature: Nominations

+Prize decision

+Considered authors for the 1936 Nobel Prize in Literature included Karel Čapek, Miguel de Unamuno, Cecile Tormay, Georges Duhamel, Roger Martin du Gard, Johannes V. Jensen, Paul Valéry, António Correia de Oliveira, Benedetto Croce, Ludwig Klages and Sigmund Freud, but the Nobel committee found none of the candidates recommendable for the prize.
+In a separate report to the Swedish Academy, committee member Henrik Schück successfully advocated that the prize for 1936 should be awarded to the American playwright Eugene O'Neill, rather than cancelling the awarding of the prize for a second year in succession.
+In another separate report, committee member Fredrik Böök pushed for awarding the Hungarian author Cecile Tormay.

+On 12 November 1936 the Swedish Academy decided that the postponed prize for 1935 should not be awarded and that the prize for 1936 should be awarded to Eugene O'Neill.

 Reactions

 The choice of Eugene O'Neill was generally well received.
 "No one in the postwar years has done more to stir interest in drama throughout the world than Mr. O'Neill!", The Guardian said.
 The Ceylon Daily News said that O'Neill was "our most modern dramatist in that he alone has succeeded in breasting back across that ocean of 2,000 years and more which roll between our time and the ancient Greek."
 The earlier Irish Nobel prize laureates George Bernard Shaw and William Butler Yeats both said that they were pleased that O'Neill was awarded the prize.
 "I have the greatest admiration for his work", Yeats said.
 A negative reaction appeared in the communist newspaper The Daily Worker, lamenting that O'Neill had become "increasingly safe and conservative...O'Neill, who started out as a dramatist of the working class, has completed his middle period as the dramatist of a sick middle class."